milesdwilliams15/seerrr/README.md

 The output denotes the calculated power to reject the null hypotheses when the true effect is the effect noted by `delta`.
 These results can then be easily plotted, used to compute minimum detectable effects, etc. By default, `evaluate()` sets the level of the test for rejecting the null to `level = 0.05`.
 If you'd like to set a more restrictive, or more modest level, simply specify `level = 0.01` or `level = 0.1` respectively.

 In the latest version of `seerrr`, `evaluate()` also supports two new tasks: (1) direct computation of the MDE and (2) summary statistics of the estimator's performance.
-The former provides a useful shortcut for users to specify an MDE without having to directly identify one from the raw output from `evaluate()`.
-The latter is helpful for individuals who aren't merely interested in computing power but would like to assess the overall performance of a design, model specification, or estimator.
+The former provides a useful shortcut for users to specify an MDE without having to directly identify one from the raw output of `evaluate()`.
+The latter is helpful for individuals who aren't merely interested in computing power but would like to assess the overall performance of a design, model specification, or estimator---or generally have an interest in doing a Monte Carlo analysis.

+## Getting the MDE

 To identify the MDE simply specify `what = "mde"`. `evaluate()` will then return the MDE at the user specified level of power for each relevant term: